Into (album): F-F-F-Falling (2001)

 The first video of Into was "F-F-F-Falling".
-The video shows the members of The Rasmus dressed in a beach-like clothes, and Lauri Ylönen using skater pads, playing the song in an apartment that looks like a recording studio.
+The video shows the members of the Rasmus dressed in beach-like clothes, and Lauri Ylönen using skater pads, playing the song in an apartment that looks like a recording studio.
 The video also shows a girl that met her friend (also a girl) at a train station, making her very happy.
 The girls spend time together, listening to music in a shop (that appears to be the song that The Rasmus plays in the apartment) and playing on a bus.
 Later they become more crazy and change clothes in the same place, go to the toilet in the street, dance everywhere, and kiss in a car, to the point that they kiss in the bed of the first girl, leading to them sleeping together.
 In the morning, the girl thinks about what she has done and looks like she regrets her actions.
 The members of the band, in some parts, look pained about what happens to the girls.
 One of the girls was Pauli's girlfriend.

 Chill (2001)

 The second video, "Chill", shows the band in a tour bus, taking photos and playing with some acoustic instruments.
-The video shows often the vocalist Lauri singing in the road.
+The video often shows the vocalist Lauri singing in the road.
 The video also shows some photos and mini-videos of the band in the streets.